ARM-software/acle/main/acle.md

 * Fixed minor formatting errors throughout.
 * Replaced link text such as “sec-…” and “ssec-…” with section titles.
 * Used embedded links for the [list of predefined macros](#summary-of-predefined-macros).
+* Added more cross-references to the descriptions of feature macros.

 ### References